Inversion-NL/GittyReporter/README.md

         enableUserGitHubLogin(true);

         // Set if Gitty can use your Auth token for users without a GitHub account (default: true)
-        // If false, Gitty will redirect non registred users to github.com/join enableGuestGitHubLogin(true);
+        // If false, Gitty will redirect non registered users to github.com/join enableGuestGitHubLogin(true);

         // Include other relevant info in your bug report (like custom variables)